shlomog12/ngx-url-params/projects/ngx-url-params/README.md

 - `removeFromListParam<T = any>(key: string, item: T): void`
 - `onParamsChange(): Observable<Record<string, any>>`
 - `onParamChange<T>(key: string): Observable<T | undefined>`

-- `UrlParamsRouteDirective` (attribute directive to register host route)
-- `URL_PARAMS_REGISTER_ROUTE_PROVIDER` (provider for DI-first registration)
+---

 ## Behavior notes

-- The service keeps an internal `BehaviorSubject` as the single source of param state and exposes observables to read changes.
+- Internal state is stored in a single `BehaviorSubject` (single source of truth)
+- **All write operations are serialized through an internal queue**
-- URL writes only occur when a `Router` and `ActivatedRoute` are available and the service has been initialized (via `init()`, `registerRoute()`, the `urlParamsRoute` directive, or the `URL_PARAMS_REGISTER_ROUTE_PROVIDER`).
-Writes are performed only in the browser (SSR-safe).
+- URL writes occur only when a route context is registered and only in the browser (SSR-safe)
-- When initialized with a route context the service:
-  - synchronizes state from `ActivatedRoute.snapshot.queryParams` (merging into the internal state);
-  - subscribes to `route.queryParams` to keep internal state in sync with navigation (back/forward);
-  - persists internal state changes to the URL using `router.navigate([], { relativeTo: route, queryParams, queryParamsHandling: 'merge', replaceUrl: true })`.
-- To avoid unnecessary navigations, the service uses change-comparison (`distinctUntilChanged` over serialized params) before writing to the router.
+- Back/forward navigation is automatically synchronized
+- Navigation writes are optimized using change comparison to avoid unnecessary updates

+---

 ## Examples